MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/manage-forum-threads.md

     ![Create a new forum thread.](media/create-new-forum-thread.png "Create a new forum thread")

-### Forum thread attributes used by portals
+### Forum thread attributes used by Power Pages

-The table below explains many of the Forum Thread attributes used by portals.
+The table below explains many of the Forum Thread attributes used by Power Pages.
 It is important to note that the way in which many of the content/display-oriented attributes are rendered is controlled by the page template used.

 |Name           |Description                                                                                                                 |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------|